triangledirt/books/Under the Stars.md

 "You ever use higher-level languages?"

 "Only when I have to!
-You can do everything from C
+You can do everything from C."

 "We feel the same way here.
 We do all our core development in C."